-11.1 The unit are hoping to procure a Patient Management System in the near future which will be able to offer an intuitive interface for the management of employee's medical information, appointments, specific health surveillance and other occupational health related data.
+11.1 The unit is considering the procurement of a Patient Management System which will be able to offer an intuitive interface for the management of employee's medical information, appointments, specific health surveillance and other occupational health related data.

-12. EQUALITY RISK ASSESSMENT
+12. INTEGRATED ASSESSMENT

-- 12.1 An Equality Risk Assessment has been undertaken to assess the potential impact, relative to the operational activity of the Occupational Health Unit. - 12.2 The assessment concluded that there were no adverse impacts on any individual or group of personnel arising from the services provided to the Fire & Rescue Service by the Occupational Health Unit.
+- 12.1 An Integrated Assessment has been undertaken to assess the potential impact, relative to the operational activity of the Occupational Health Unit. - 12.2 The assessment concluded that there were no adverse impacts on any individual or group of personnel arising from the services provided to the Fire & Rescue Service by the Occupational Health Unit.